 Field Value Description Enable off on; default: off Turns the instance on or off.
 Name string; default: none Instance name, generated by the user when first creating the configuration.
-Device RS232 RS485; default: RS232 Specifies which serial port will be used for serial communication.
-Baud rate (RS485) integer [300230400]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
-Baud rate (RS232) integer [300115200]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
-Data bits 5 6 7 8; default: 8 Number of data bits for each character.
+Device USB RS232 interface; default: USB RS232 interface Specifies which serial port will be used for serial communication.
+Baud rate integer [3003000000]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
+Data bits 8; default: 8 Number of data bits for each character.

 Stop bits 1 2; default: 1 Stop bits sent at the end of every character allow the receiving signal hardware to detect the end of a character and to resynchronize with the character stream.
 Electronic devices usually use one stop bit.
 Two stop bits are required if slow electromechanical devices are used.
 Parity None Odd Even Mark Space; default: None In serial transmission, parity is a method of detecting errors.
 An extra data bit is sent with each data character, arranged so that the number of 1 bits in each character, including the parity bit, is always odd or always even.
 If a byte is received with the wrong number of 1s, then it must have been corrupted.
 However, an even number of errors can pass the parity check.
 None (N) - no parity method is used.
 Odd (O) - the parity bit is set so that the number of "logical ones (1s)" has to be odd.
 Even (E) - the parity bit is set so that the number of "logical ones (1s)" has to be even.
+Flow control None; default: None In many circumstances a transmitter might be able to send data faster than the receiver is able to process it.
+To cope with this, serial lines often incorporate a "handshaking" method, usually distinguished between hardware and software handshaking.